-Table 112: WBM "Configuration of SNMP v1/v2c Parameters" Page - "SNMP v1/v2c Manager Configuration" Group
+Table 120: WBM "Configuration of SNMP v1/v2c Parameters" Page - "SNMP v1/v2c Manager Configuration" Group

+Parameters Explanation

-Parameters Explanation It is displayed the SNMP protocol for v1/v2c is Protocol enabled enabled.
-The local community name is deleted when the protocol is disabled.
-Specify the community name for the SNMP manager configuration.
-The community name can establish relationships between SNMP managers and agents who are respectively referred to as "Community" and who control identification and Local Community Name access between SNMP participants.
+Protocol enabled It is displayed the SNMP protocol for v1/v2c is enabled.
+The local community name is deleted when

+1 Totocol eriabled the protocol is disabled.

+Local Community Name Specify the community name for the SNMP manager configuration.
+The community name can establish relationships between SNMP managers and agents who are respectively referred to as "Community" and who control identification and access between SNMP participants.
 The community name can be up to 32 characters long and must not include spaces.
 To use the SNMP protocol, a valid community name must always be specified.
-The default community name is "public."
+The default community

+name is "public."